Del Close: The Delmonic Interviews

-In 2002, Cesar Jaime and Jeff Pacocha produced and directed a film composed of interviews with former students, friends, and collaborators of Del Close.
-The film documented not only Del's life and history, but the impact he had on the people in his life and the art form he helped to create.
-It is not sold on DVD and was made as a thank you and a tribute to Del, "as a way to allow those that never got to meet or study with him, a chance to understand what he was like."
+In 2002, Cesar Jaime and Jeff Pacocha produced and directed The Delmonic Interviews, a documentary film built from interviews with former students, friends, and collaborators of Del Close as a tribute to his influence on modern improvisation.
+In a 2012 article for Vulture, Elise Czajkowski described the film as a tribute to Close and wrote that it was shown occasionally at Chicago's iO Theater and screened at festivals and theaters a few times each year.

 The Delmonic Interviews includes interviews with: Charna Halpern (co-founder of Chicago's iO Theater), Matt Besser (iO's The Family; Upright Citizens Brigade), Rachel Dratch (iO; Second City; Saturday Night Live), Neil Flynn (iO's The Family; NBC's Scrubs), Susan Messing (iO; Second City; Annoyance Productions), Amy Poehler (Upright Citizens Brigade, Saturday Night Live), and Miles Stroth (iO's The Family; Del's "Warchief").
 The film was shown at several national improv festivals, including the 2004 Chicago Improv Festival, the 2004 Phoenix Improv Festival, the 2002 Del Close Marathon in New York City, and the 2006 LA Improv Festival.